Sail through the city's iconic waterways on an Amsterdam Canal Cruise

 • A lost and found service is available on most boats.

-• The boats are heated throughout the year, allowing you to enjoy a cruise no matter what the weather.
+• The boats are heated throughout the year, allowing you to enjoy a cruise no matter what the weather, especially in the winter.

 • Toilets are available only on closed boats.
 However, you can also make use of the facilities at the departure point before you board.